Spotfire® Server and Environment - Installation and Administration

 Content-Security-Policy

-The feature can be switched off by running the following commands in the <server installation directory>\tomcat\spotfire-bin directory on the command line.
+Run commands similar to the following example in the <server installation directory>\tomcat\spotfire-bin directory on the command line.
 (For details on using the Spotfire command line, see Executing commands on the command line.)

 config export-config --force